-This report reflects work of the High Level Advisory Group on Sustainable and Inclusive Growth.
+This report reflects insights from members of the High-Level Advisory Group on Sustainable and Inclusive Growth, including Brookings Center for Sustainable Development scholars Amar Bhattacharya and Homi Kharas.
 See the report for the full list of contributors.

 This decade presents an opportunity to make a breakthrough on both development and climate goals.
 The past decade’s slowdown in poverty reduction has been accentuated by the recent coronavirus disease (COVID-19) pandemic and the war in Ukraine.
 This slowdown is further compounded by the deepening climate crisis.
 A continued slowdown in poverty reduction and shared prosperity would erode global prosperity, as the current historic demographic transition will place virtually all the global population increases over 2020–50 in emerging markets and developing economies (EMDEs) where most of the poverty is concentrated.
 Collective action must therefore be taken to avert catastrophic climate change and address the slowdown in development gains.
 Greater awareness worldwide of the climate change challenge offers a unique opportunity for a reset, setting countries on a high-growth green, resilient, and inclusive development (GRID) path that goes hand in hand with environmental goals and social inclusion and addresses the risks to people, the planet, and the economy in an integrated manner tailored to country needs and objectives.